kfinley/KyleFinley.net/packages/vue2-client/src/articles/kiting/kiteboarding-boston-pleasure-bay-20150504.md

 <div class="no-indent">
 All photographs taken and owned by Kyle Finley.<br>
 All rights reserved.<br>
-For usage please contact me via Twitter
+For usage please contact me
 </div>